eliassun/ipsec/README.md

 # Demo

-http://104.238.180.66 is a website to create/update/delete/list the remote VPN users and site-to-site VPN including the IPSec remote user VPN, the OpenVPN user VPN, and IPSec site-to-site VPN.
+http://104.238.180.66 is a website to create/update/delete/list the remote VPN users and site-to-site VPN, including the IPSec remote user VPN, the OpenVPN user VPN, and the IPSec site-to-site VPN.

 # Demo: IPSec Remote User VPN